bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 <a name="quality"></a>
 #### 3) Check the quality
-BVAtools is not available on the galaxy website.
+BVAtools is not available on the galaxy website
-You can use ** NGS: QC and manipulation/FastQC Read Quality reports instead.
+You can use ** NGS: QC and manipulation/FastQC Read Quality reports instead
-Since the tool in not avaible we will not run it but this is a **very important step of the analysis**
+Since the tool in not avaible we will not run it but this is a **very important step of the analysis**, don't skip it!
 You can use FastQC at several points in your analysis on fastq, bam or sam files

 <a name="convert"></a>